WJLiddy/woodshedrecords/README.md

 Got some ii V I, some secondary dominant changes, and it's not just one chord to a bar.
 Nice.

 I made a (really crappy) lead, piano, drum, and bass generator.
-[Here's how this song, and many others, sound like when realized]
+[Here's how this song, and many others, sound like when realized](http://www.imgur.com)
-(imgur.com)

 # Other cool links